Road & Bridge Department maintains 286 miles of paved roads and 393 miles of gravel roads through a network of three district road crews.

 The summer months are the busiest season for the crews as major road reconstruction begins as soon as the load limits are lifted.
 In addition to the reconstruction projects, right of way maintenance includes grading, brushing, ditching and culvert replacement, mowing road edges, and is interspersed with crack sealing and chip sealing existing hard surface roads throughout the county system.
 Another crew is assembled to install roadside delineators (reflectors) and replace those damaged by snowplowing.
 Striping of roads begins in the spring with layout marking before striping is applied.

-The administrative side of the Road and Bridge Department is located at 1500 Highway 2, Suite 101, Sandpoint.
-It consists of a Road and Bridge Director, a Staff Engineer and two administrative assistants.
-The office is responsible for all personnel matters, record keeping on all expenses, where the dollars are spent, on what road, project or equipment, and arranging for all bids on any item over $25,000 or quotes on any item over $5,000.
-We have a tremendous amount of telephone exposure plus traffic in the office for permits, variances, right of way information, addresses and general information.
+The administrative offices for the Road and Bridge Department are located at 1500 Highway 2, Suite 101, in Sandpoint Idaho.
+Staff consists of a Road and Bridge Director, a Staff Engineer, an Encroachment/Sign Technician, Operations Manager and an Administrative Assistant.
+The office is responsible for all personnel matters, recording all expenses, road projects and equipment, and arranging for bids on any item over $25,000 or quotes on any item over $5,000.
+We have a tremendous amount of telephone exposure plus traffic in the office for permits, variances, right of way information and general information.
 We try to keep the public informed of what is going on so they can arrange for delays, detours or any other road problems.

 Phone: (208) 255-5681